-Seniors on the Move has a Steering Committee which meets monthly and plays a large role in both programming and public policy discussions.
-Steering Committee members include the project partners, as well as United Way of the Lower Mainland, TransLink, HandyDART (MVT Canada), ICBC, Vancouver Coastal Health, Fraser Health, Modo, SFU Gerontology, Immigrant Services Society, Seniors Services Society, Nurse Next Door, Insight Driving Solutions and SPARC BC.
+Seniors on the Move had a Steering Committee which met monthly and played a large role in both programming and public policy discussions.
+Steering Committee members included the project partners, as well as United Way of the Lower Mainland, TransLink, HandyDART, ICBC, Vancouver Coastal Health, Fraser Health, Modo, SFU Gerontology, Immigrant Services Society, Seniors Services Society, Nurse Next Door, Insight Driver Fitness and sparc bc.

-For more information about the partners in this project see Allies in Aging Partners (link to About/Partners)
+For more information about the partners in this project see Allies in Aging Partners.

-We also host quarterly Seniors Advisory Committee meetings with seniors across the region to better understand their transportation needs and test possible solutions to filling gaps.
-If you are a seniors struggling with transportation concerns and would like to have your voice heard, consider applying for the Seniors Advisory Committee by emailing Stephanie.firstname.lastname@example.org.
+We also hosted quarterly Seniors Advisory Committee meetings with seniors across the region to better understand their transportation needs and test possible solutions to filling gaps.
+If you are a senior struggling with transportation concerns and would like to have your voice heard, consider applying for the Seniors Advisory Committee by emailing firstname.lastname@example.org.

 Many initiatives have helped make Metro Vancouver more accessible to seniors needing to get around.
 For example, all buses are now accessible to mobility devices, and kneeling buses make it easier for seniors to get on the bus.
 Senior-serving agencies provide rides from volunteer drivers.
 This is all great, but with an aging population, we know more needs to be done to make our communities inclusive for everyone.
 Here are our priority issues:

-Driver cessation– For many seniors who have driven to get around for most of their lives, making the decision to use other forms of transportation is a hard decision.
-With it comes a very real risk of social isolation if not planned for properly.
-Of course, alternative transportation options need to be vastly improved, but planning for the decision to drive less needs to occur, earlier.
+Driving transition: For many seniors who have driven to get around for most of their lives, making the decision to use other forms of transportation is a hard decision.
+It brings a very real risk of social isolation if not planned for properly.
+While alternative transportation options need to be vastly improved, planning for the decision to drive less needs to be more proactive than reactive.

-Capacity building in the community sector- Our partner agencies are offering rides to seniors to keep them connected to the community.
+Capacity building in the community sector: Our partner agencies offered rides to seniors to keep them connected to the community.
 With limited resources, priority is often given to medical transportation.
 Working to reduce social isolation means increasing opportunities for social connectedness – and getting seniors out and about.

-Coordination, developing and sharing best practices– Many seniors agencies operate volunteer ride programs, but face limitations in how many rides they can provide due to a lack of volunteer drivers, uncertainty due to a lack of coherent information around insurance and training, and referrals from coordinated efforts across transportation providers.
-Therefore, we are developing new volunteer driver recruitment and training strategies by combining best practices and trying out new methods, such as partnering with Modo the Car Co-op to provide access to cars for volunteers.
-We are also working with ICBC to develop an insurance toolkit for managing risk, and beginning to coordinate with other volunteer ride providers.
+Coordination, developing and sharing best practices: Many seniors’ agencies operate volunteer ride programs but face limitations in how many rides they can provide due to: a shortage of volunteer drivers; uncertainty due to a lack of coherent information around insurance and training; and referrals from coordinated efforts across transportation providers.
+We developed new volunteer driver recruitment and training strategies by combining best practices and trying out new methods, such as partnering with Modo the Car Co-op to provide access to cars for volunteers.
+We have also worked with ICBC to develop an insurance toolkit for managing risk.

-Transit Training– With the generous support of TransLink, we’re testing out transit training workshops for seniors.
-In particular, we’re working on building the knowledge and understanding of seniors to increase their use of transit, but also help others use the system effectively.
-Sessions currently include online trip-planning, safety overviews, Compass card review, transit station visits, and how to transfer between modes within the system.
+Transit Training: With the generous support of TransLink, we tested transit training workshops for seniors to increase their use of transit and help them use the system more effectively.
+Sessions included online trip-planning, use of compass cards, transit station visits, and how to transfer between modes within the system.